 - 3.9 All inpatients and outpatients shall have identified an attending practitioner.
 The attending practitioner is responsible for requesting consultation when indicated from a qualified consultant who is a member of the Hospital Medical Staff.
-Special privileges for non-medical staff members may be granted in accordance with the Bylaws. - 3.10 Qualified practitioners with clinical privileges in this Hospital may be called for consultation within the practitioner's area of expertise. - Except in an emergency, consultation is required according to the rules governing consultations in the Department Manual of each clinical department. - 3.11 Consultants shall be required to enter orders and communicate with the attending practitioner regarding the results of the consult. - 3.12 If a nurse has any reason to doubt or question the care provided to any patient or believe that appropriate consultation is needed and has not been obtained, the nurse is obligated to call this to the attention of the attending physician and/or the nurse's nursing superior.
+Special privileges for non-medical staff members may be granted in accordance with the Bylaws. - 3.10 Qualified practitioners with clinical privileges in this Hospital may be called for consultation within the practitioner's area of expertise. - Except in an emergency, consultation is required according to the rules governing consultations in the Department Manual of each clinical department. - 3.11 Consultants shall be required to immediately notify the attending practitioner with regard to time-sensitive orders. - 3.12 If a nurse or clinical staff has any reason to doubt or question the care provided to any patient or believe that appropriate consultation is needed and has not been obtained, that individual is obligated to notify the attending physician and/or their supervisor.
 The report, whether correct or in error, shall be regarded as justified by the Medical Staff.
-The superior, in turn, may refer the matter to the Director of Nursing Services.
-If warranted, the report shall be brought to the attention of Senior Leadership, Medical Staff Leadership and/or Physician Quality Leadership Committee for consideration. - 3.13 The Hospital Internet Acceptable Use Policy is incorporated into these Rules and Regulations. - 3.14 Whenever the primary responsibility for the care of a patient transfers from the service of one Medical Staff member to another, that change in service shall be documented in the medical record.
+The supervisor, in turn, may refer the matter to the appropriate service Director.
+If warranted, the report shall be brought to the attention of Senior Leadership, Medical Staff Leadership and/or Physician Quality Leadership Committee for review.
+See hospital Chain of Command policy for further reference. - 3.13 The Hospital Internet Acceptable Use Policy is incorporated into these Rules and Regulations. - 3.14 Whenever the primary responsibility for the care of a patient transfers from the service of one Medical Staff member to another, that change in service shall be documented in the medical record.
 The practitioners involved shall communicate relative to the current diagnoses, treatment and patient expectations.
 It is the responsibility of the transferring physician to notify the patient of the transfer of care.
 When a change in service occurs, the transferring physician should dictate a to-date interim summary.

-Should a transfer of service become necessary due to conflicting personal values or religious beliefs, no breech in the continuous care of the patient may occur.
+Should a transfer of service become necessary due to conflicting personal values or religious beliefs, no breech in the continuous care of the patient may occur. - 3.15 The attending surgeon of record is personally responsible for the patient's welfare throughout a surgical operation.
+The attending surgeon must be physically present in the operating room at all times during critical portions of the procedure and, and thereafter remain immediately available in the operating suite or surgical waiting/consultation area until such time as the patient has been transported to the post-anesthesia care unit.